-There are four modes of operation for the CELBOT.
-The first is messaging, second is listening-in, third is control and fourth is monitoring mode.
-Have all files set up on your SD card and installed in Celbot.
+There are four modes of operation for the Celbot.
+The first is messaging, second is listeningin, third is control and fourth is monitoring mode.
+Be sure to have all files set up on your SD card and installed in Celbot